 BODY Laminated mahogany body with pearloid binding, brass coverplate, 5.75-inch aluminum cone, and rosewood biscuit with maple saddle

 NECK Tenor-scale mahogany neck with 18-fret rosewood fingerboard, Graph Tech NuBone nut

 WEIGHT 1 lb., 9 oz.

 PRICING $420 (MSRP); $300 (street)

 Luna Uke Tiki Concert Resonator Chrome

-THE LOOK With its shiny metal body and stylized South Pacific-themed pattern etched into the top, the Luna Tiki flashes a vintage vibe and twists it with a touch of tiki-themed whimsy.
+With its shiny metal body and stylized South Pacific-themed pattern etched into the top, the Luna Tiki flashes a vintage vibe and twists it with a touch of tiki-themed whimsy.
 Triangle fretboard inlays and the words “TIKI Uke-A-Nator” etched into the metal strap that protects the resonator and serves as a handrest complete the stylish presentation.

-THE FEEL The nicely shaped nut makes open-position chords and notes easy to pick, while the medium-depth neck is a good fit for people who like their necks not too thin and not too thick.
+The nicely shaped nut makes open-position chords and notes easy to pick, while the medium-depth neck is a good fit for people who like their necks not too thin and not too thick.
 The frets could have used a little more shaping and filing for a less scratchy feel along the treble side of the fingerboard.

-THE SOUND The Tiki was one of the loudest ukes here, which means one of the loudest ukes we’ve ever tested.
+The Tiki was one of the loudest ukes here, which means one of the loudest ukes we’ve ever tested.
 Similar to the other polished brass-bodied ukes in this roundup, the Tiki had a bright, throaty tone with a sharp attack.
 The Tiki excelled at fingerpicking lines and captured the classic reso tones.